 Next, the focus shifts to securing some quick wins.
 Within the first month, your partner will likely tackle immediate issues like cleaning up CRM data or fixing broken workflows.
 This approach ensures you see a tangible impact right away.
 After that, the partnership evolves into a continuous cycle of support, reporting, and optimization to ensure your sales operations are always performing at their best and adapting as your company grows.

-In-House vs. Outsourced: What's the Difference?
+In-House vs. Outsourced: Making the Right Choice

 When you realize you need sales operations support, the big question is whether to hire someone full-time or outsource.
 While an in-house hire might seem like the default choice, outsourcing Sales Operations offers some compelling advantages, especially for growing tech companies.
 For starters, it’s often significantly more cost-effective, potentially saving you 50-70% compared to the salary and benefits of a full-time employee.